You are here

 Financing Your Degree

-Felician College is committed to providing students with a nurturing and affordable academic environment - that's why we remain one of the most affordable private colleges in New Jersey.
+Felician University is committed to providing students with a nurturing and affordable academic environment - that's why we remain one of the most affordable private universities in New Jersey.

 It is important to complete the Free Application for Federal Student Aid (FAFSA), as it is the only way that we can determine if you will qualify for any federal or state grants or loans.
 We recommend that you file the FAFSA as soon as possible.
 You can file online at www.fafsa.ed.gov.
 Filing online is recommended as it is quicker and more efficient.
 To file online you must first create an account to obtain a PIN by visiting www.pin.ed.gov.